Help us improve our content by rating this page.

 They will also be expected to provide an appropriate record of their research through a written thesis based on their research activities, their artistic ideas and the exploratory processes.
 Through the thesis, students will be encouraged to develop models of practical and theoretical enquiry appropriate to the arts profession, based on a broad understanding of the theories which underpin contemporary practices, performances and exhibitions of modern art.

-The Western Australian Academy of Performing Arts follows an academic calendar that is slightly different to ECU’s standard academic calendar.
-For more information about semester start dates, study weeks, exam periods and breaks, please refer to ECU’s Important Dates page.
+The Western Australian Academy of Performing Arts follows an academic calendar that is slightly different to the ECU standard academic calendar.
+For more information about semester start dates, study weeks, exam periods and breaks, please refer to the ECU Important Dates page.

 There is a Master Arts (Performing Arts), a masters by research available in the Western Australian Academy of Performing Arts (WAAPA).